cjratcliff/ml-compiled/docs/td.rst

 Experience Replay
 '''''''''''''''''''
+Sample events to update the Q-function from a 'replay memory'.

+`On-policy learning algorithms <https://ml-compiled.readthedocs.io/en/latest/rl_types_of_algorithms.html#on-policy-learning>`_ learn from events as they experience them.
+This can cause two problems:

+1. Most gradient descent algorithms rely on the assumption that updates are identically and independently distributed.
+Learning on-policy can break that assumption since the update at time t influences the state at the next timestep.
+2. Events are forgotten quickly.
+This can be particularly harmful in the case of rare but important events.

+Both of these problems are solved by using experience replay.

-The use of a replay memory means it is necessary to learn off-policy, hence the choice of Q-learning.
+The use of a replay memory means it is necessary to learn off-policy.

 `Self-Improving Reactive Agents Based on Reinforcement Learning, Planning and Teaching, Lin (1992) <http://www.incompleteideas.net/lin-92.pdf>`_